Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/before_file_is_closed.md

 ---

-    title: Before the file is closed
+    title: "Before the file is closed"
-    linkTitle: Stage Before the file is closed
+    linkTitle: "Stage Before the file is closed"
     weight: 400

----
-If the user function manages file accessing, it must close the file.
+---If the user function manages file accessing, it must close the file.

 ### Fields to define